 After Knee Replacement: Right After Surgery

-Your health care team will monitor your progress after your surgery.
-You may receive general anesthesia (being put to sleep), an epidural nerve block in your spinal canal, or a femoral nerve block in your leg.
+Your healthcare team will monitor your progress after your surgery.
+You may receive general anesthesia (being put to sleep), an epidural nerve block in your spinal canal (numb from the waist down), or a femoral nerve block in your leg (entire leg is numb).
 Sometimes the femoral nerve block is added to another anesthesia for better pain control.
 Your team will use support equipment to help you recover.
 Be sure to let them know how you feel and how well your pain is controlled.
-You may also receive medications such as antibiotics and blood thinners.
+You may also receive medicines, such as antibiotics and blood thinners.

 Special tubes and machines help you recover after surgery.
 They may include:

-An intravenous (IV) line to provide needed fluids and medications.
+An intravenous (IV) line to provide needed fluids and medicines.